 - Business Services: There are businesses, and then there are companies that provide services that help business owners run their processes efficiently.
 We are talking about recruiting agencies, consulting services, HR services, SaaS applications, etc. Some widely known companies in this space are Deloitte and KPMG.

 - Manufacturing: San Francisco isn’t the first place people think of when considering the manufacturing sector in the US.
-But SF is where many companies manufacture everything from clothing, sneakers to advanced tech.
+But SF is where many companies manufacture everything from clothing, and sneakers to advanced tech.
 In some cases, SF holds the headquarters while the actual manufacturing plant is located away from the Bay Area.
 But it’s still a relatively easy commute to work.

 - Hospitality: San Francisco is a huge tourist destination, and the residents savor the city’s renowned culinary scene.
 There are many companies here providing tourists and locals with memorable leisure experiences.
 With this comes employment opportunities in hotels, bars, resorts, restaurants, and more.
 While these opportunities aren’t the most lucrative, it’s a great starting point for those looking to gain a foothold in this city.